rak-n-rok/Krake/docs/dev/tosca.rst

   # Expose the created CSAR by simple HTTP python server
   # CSAR will be then exposed on URL: `http://127.0.0.1:8000/example.csar`
+  # Expose the created CSAR file with a simple HTTP python server
+  # CSAR will then be exposed on URL: `http://127.0.0.1:8000/example.csar`
   python3 -m http.server 8000